micahondiwa/Ensemble-Conditional-Risk-Markowitz/README.md

 *This is a Capstone project for the [MSc in Financial Engineering WorldQuant University](https://www.wqu.edu/mscfe)*

-**In Summary**:  We present a novel approach of jointly foresating covanriance matrix and returns using deep ensemble models and feeding the forecasts as inputs to a classical Markowitz model.
+**In Summary**:  We present a novel approach of jointly foresating covariance matrix and returns using deep ensemble models and feeding the forecasts as inputs to a classical Markowitz model.

 ### **Abstract**